seolheekim/songs-react-redux/README.md

 This component will take a list of songs in an array of objects.
 Each object has *'title of the song'* and *'length of the song'*

 ### 2. SongDetail ###
-If it is given a song object it will display the title and the length of the selected song.
+This component will display the title and the length of the selected song.

 ## REDUX CYCLE ##